 ASU exceeded its ASP recruitment goals, with 18 students in the 2022-24 and 14 in the 2021-23 cohorts.
-Scholars completed the IPE curriculum which included community immersions, monthly seminars, and year-round teamwork to complete a community assessment and intervention project.
-Both cohorts presented their community work at the RHPP conference.
-Six graduates from the 2021-23 cohort are currently employed in rural or underserved areas, four are still seeking employment, and four are continuing DNP students.
+Scholars completed the IPE curriculum which included community professional development and future employment goals. immersions, monthly seminars, and year-round teamwork to Students were able to explain interprofessional models of complete a community assessment and intervention project. health care and describe the influence of social determinants Both cohorts presented their community work at the RHPP of health on rural and underserved populations and commuconference.
+Six graduates from the 2021-23 cohort are curnities, promoting a desire for employment in these areas. rently employed in rural or underserved areas, four are still seeking employment, and four are continuing DNP students.
 ASP students shared their experiences at a luncheon and ASP medallion presentation event honoring them.